Despite the fact that roughly 64% of Americans do not have a passport, it is still a few places to travel without a passport requirement.

-Did you know that 64% of Americans do not have a passport?
 While I find that statistic astonishing, it is the hard truth.
-Many Americans haven’t bothered to or have no desire to go through the process of obtaining a passport.
+Many Americans haven’t bothered to or have any desire to go through the process of obtaining a passport.

 While this would not make sense to most people, there are actually a handful of exotic places to travel without a passport.
 These destinations do not require a USA passport to travel to, either because they are already a state or are considered a US territory.